Survival Craft Explained: Types, Equipment & SOLAS Rules

 The future of survival craft is likely to be shaped by ongoing technological advancements and a growing emphasis on sustainability.
 Innovations such as renewable energy sources, improved materials, and enhanced communication systems will continue to drive the evolution of these critical life-saving devices.

-Developing new materials that are lighter, stronger, and more resistant to the elements will enhance the durability and performance of survival craft.
+- Advanced Materials: Developing new materials that are lighter, stronger, and more resistant to the elements will enhance the durability and performance of survival craft.
 These materials can also improve the comfort and safety of occupants.

-Artificial intelligence (AI) in survival craft is an emerging trend.
+- Artificial Intelligence: AI in survival craft is an emerging trend.
 AI can assist in navigation, monitor occupant health, and optimize the use of available resources.

-Advances in satellite and communication technology will further enhance the ability of survival craft to maintain contact with rescuers.
+- Improved Communication: Advances in satellite and communication technology will further enhance the ability of survival craft to maintain contact with rescuers.
 This includes the potential for real-time video communication and data sharing.

-Integrating renewable energy sources like solar panels into survival craft can provide a sustainable and reliable power supply.
+- Renewable Energy: Integrating renewable energy sources like solar panels into survival craft can provide a sustainable and reliable power supply.
 This can power communication systems, lighting, and other essential equipment.

 Wrapping It Up